Tax Data Identity Protection

 - Call the IRS Identity Protection Specialized Unit at 1-800-908-4490 for guidance.

 - Complete Form 14039, Identity Theft Affidavit, to prove that you're the real taxpayer (or on behalf of a deceased spouse or relative whose personal information was used to file a fraudulent tax return).
-You can find this form here along with other 2020 forms; note that it must be filed and cannot be e-Filed - FileIT.
-If you're a victim if identity theft and the theft is affecting your tax records, check Box 1 in Section A. However, if you identity was compromised, but it was not used on a fraudulent tax return, check Box 2 in Section A (you can also check this box if you had any personal belongings or Social Security cards stolen).
+This form must be filed and cannot be e-Filed - FileIT.
+If you're a victim of identity theft that is affecting your tax records, check Box 1 in Section A. However, if you identity was compromised, but it was not used on a fraudulent tax return, check Box 2 in Section A (you can also check this box if you had any personal belongings or Social Security cards stolen).

 - Mail Form 14039 to this address: Internal Revenue Service, Stop C2003, Fresno, CA 93888.